xebia/cypress-training/docs/5-isolation.md

 - put the cy.request in a Custom Command
 - redesign the interaction test - make sure the reset-db runs before or after the insert new album - test

 ## Exercise: GET the Song from the backend using cy.request

 It is time for some API testing using Cypress.
-Now you know how to use a cy.request, it's time to level up.
+Now you have made your first step with cy.request, it's time to level up.

-- create a cy.request requesting a song and assert the server returned the proper song with the proper attributes
+- create a API-call requesting a song
+- assert the server returned the proper song with the proper attributes

 ### Need help?